calvinfeng/gophercon2019/README.md

 }
 ```

-This talk will evaluate gzipped JSON versus gzipped protobuf messages and show realworld data from
-our findings on the gains we achieved.
+With this approach, we enjoy the strong service contract between client and server while harvesting
+the benefit of data compression provided by gzip on protobuf.

 ### Message Prioritization

 Robots are constantly moving in and out of WiFi access points in a warehouse.
 This introduces delays
 and connectivity issues.
 Real world connectivity also means low bandwidth availability from one area
 to the next.
-The challenge is when bandwidth shrinks or connection drops, what to do with the data we
+The challenge is when bandwidth shrinks or connection drops, what to do with the data
-batched?
+we batched?

-We tag our data with priorities.
+Our high velocity streams node needs to simultaneously stream multiple data sources.
+Each type of
+data source has two forms of prioritization.
+We consider the priority for a given data type A’s
+priority with itself as well as the priority of data type A against data type B.

+![data_streaming_node](https://raw.githubusercontent.com/calvinfeng/gophercon2019/master/data_streaming_node.png)

+We show how we designed a “best effort” message prioritization through heuristics that consider a
+data type priority at a given bandwidth.
+Certain data sources need historical data, while others
+need the most recent values.
 For example, the position of a robot cannot be compromised because
 robotic orchestration relies on this centerpiece information to assign robots to appropriate tasks.
-On the other hand, the location data of an inventory item can wait.
-The logic of controlling what
+However, the location data of an inventory item can wait.
-to send and when to wait can be easily done in Go with a bandwidth monitoring service that records
-the amount of bytes sent to server over time.
-By monitoring connectivity in realtime, we're able to
-use a combination of techniques to optimize for these constraints.
-This section of the talk will
-focus on various message prioritization policies that we evaluated.

-![data_streaming_node](https://raw.githubusercontent.com/calvinfeng/gophercon2019/master/data_streaming_node.png)
+The logic of controlling what to send and when to send is intuitively conveyed through channels.
+When bandwidth drops, we throttle our send rate through a tight feedback loop.
+Periodically we
+check whether bandwidth has resumed to its normal level before we remove our throttler.
+The
+bandwidth monitor allows data type queues to dynamically adjust data fidelity when possible.

 ## Talk Format